-Holiday Let Mortgage
+Mortgage for Holiday Let

-Holiday Let mortgage criteria – UK
+Mortgage for Holiday Let criteria – UK

 The majority of holiday let mortgage lenders will allow you to use Air BnB to let your property.
 Some mortgage lenders will allow this only if you use a management company.
 Some will not allow Air BnB to be used at all.
-Check with your holiday let mortgage broker.
+Check with your buy to holiday let mortgage broker.

 There are around two dozen mortgage lenders currently offering buy to holiday let mortgages.
 Most will have a minimum (non property) income requirement for borrowers.
 In these cases you may be asked to prove earned or pension income of anywhere between £25,000 and £40,000 per annum depending on the lender.